robertzk/syberia/README.md

-Syberia is a framework for building, debugging, testing, and deploying classifiers developed in R. It includes support for importing data, preparing data, multiple statistical modeling methodologies, exporting trained classifiers, validating the results, and deploying as a REST service.
+Syberia is a framework for building, debugging, testing, and deploying classifiers developed in R. It includes support for importing data, preparing data, arbitrary statistical modeling methodologies, exporting trained classifiers, validating the results, and deploying as a REST service.